the website for Centurion race walkers worldwide

 Centurions are a worldwide community of race walkers who have completed a 100 mile race in 24 hours

-Centurion 100 mile races now take place every year in Africa, Australia, New Zealand, Holland, USA and the UK.
-Each country has its own unique award which race walkers strive to gain.
+Centurion 100 mile races now take place in Africa, Australia, New Zealand, the Netherlands, USA and the UK

 Completing a Centurion event can also be described as an epic experience